jalcock-training/azure-hybrid-landing-zone/docs/planning/project-plan.md

 ## 7. Future Enhancements

 The project is designed to be extensible.
-Potential enhancements include:
+The following enhancements represent the enterprise‑grade capabilities that will be introduced in a future, tenant‑root version of the landing zone:

+Management & Governance Enhancements
+- Full management group hierarchy (Platform, Landing Zones, Sandbox)
+- Tenant‑root RBAC and role delegation
+- Subscription vending and automated subscription onboarding
+- Azure Security Benchmark (ASB) at the management group level
+- Custom policy definitions and enterprise policy initiatives
+- Centralised logging and monitoring via Log Analytics workspace
+- Enterprise‑grade governance pipeline (policy CI/CD)

+Other Enhancements
 - Additional spokes for multi‑environment scenarios
 - Azure Firewall or third‑party NVAs
 - Private DNS zones and centralised name resolution